WillsCHEATTT/Rob/README.md

 # Meet ROB
 ROB is my computers name here in this repo lies all my configs for my computer .bashrc, .vimrc, and such.
 Here is a simplifed version of my system specs.

+## This repo is getting a massive overhall and will be more pollished after all (Most) issues and enhancements are resolved!

 ```
 Motherboard: HP 85EF
 Memory: 8.00 GB -1MHz